jonnekaunisto/process-certificate-revocation-data-revised/README.md

-This collection of tools is designed to preprocess certificates, classify two .
+This collection of tools is designed to download certificates from Censys, classify them into revoked and non-revoked.
+This tool is largely based on casebenton's github (https://github.com/casebenton/certificate-revocation-analysis).
+The main improvement is to download Censys database using Google BigQuery and also solve several bugs.
 These tools were built from scratch, using the original CRLite research code as a design reference and closely following the documentation in their paper.

 ## Dependancies
 1. A [Censys](https://censys.io) Researcher Account (for downloading certificates)
 2. **About 3 terabytes of space to store certificates and associated data**
-3. Node
-4. Python 2 & Python 3 (default is to use Python 2 except when explicitly noted)
+3. Python 2 & Python 3 (default is to use Python 2 except when explicitly noted)
-5. Aria2c (or wget or Curl)
+4. Aria2c (or wget or Curl)
-6. pyopenssl (at least version 16.1.0)
+5. pyopenssl (at least version 16.1.0)
-7. Lots of patience, as many of the scripts take several hours even with multiprocessing
+6. Lots of patience, one of the scripts take two days to fininsh.

 ## Instructions
 ### Part A: Obtaining all NSS-trusted Certificates